pleshakoff/blockchain-casino/README.md

 Try your luck a few times.
 You can check the balance in swagger or in the wallet.
-If you don't guess, it will decrease, if you guess, it will increase.
+If you guess incorrectly, it will decrease, if you guess correctly, it will increase.

-To exit the coins and withdraw the ether, you need to execute method **POST** http://localhost:8080/api/v1/withdraw/0x1ad4F70b6a49d0448C1f1392db93793BFF540E2b
+To exit the coins and withdraw the ether, you need to execute method:
+**POST** http://localhost:8080/api/v1/withdraw/0x1ad4F70b6a49d0448C1f1392db93793BFF540E2b

 Remember, the casino does not have its own money.
 If you play alone, you cannot withdraw more than you entered.